richgel999/bsra_meade_layne_finding_aid/HISTORICAL_NOTE.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](https://unlicense.org/)

 # Historical Note: Why the BSRA Collection Matters

+_An editorial overview of the BSRA archive and its place in the history of the UFO era._
 _By Richard Geldreich, Jr., Aug.
 25, 2026_

-*An editorial overview of the BSRA archive and its place in the history of the UFO era.*

 The conventional history of the UFO phenomenon begins on June 24, 1947, when Kenneth Arnold reported a very fast flying formation of nine shiny crescent-shaped objects skipping past Mount Rainier and an Oregon newspaperman coined the phrase "flying saucer."
 Everything that followed — the organizations, the theories, the contactees, the government correspondence — is usually told as a reaction to that event and the national wave it triggered in early July.